What is Rideshare Insurance?

 Delivery drivers for services like DoorDash, Uber Eats, Grubhub, and Instacart face similar insurance challenges as rideshare drivers, though requirements and coverage vary by company.
 Understanding these differences is essential for ensuring you're properly protected while making deliveries.

-Instacart takes a different approach—the company provides no auto insurance coverage at all.
-Instacart drivers must supply their own insurance coverage for all driving activities related to deliveries.
-This makes adding commercial use or rideshare/delivery endorsements to your personal policy especially important for Instacart shoppers.
+Instacart takes a fundamentally different approach—the company provides no platform-provided auto insurance coverage at all.
+Instacart drivers must maintain their own policy covering all delivery-related driving and provide proof upon request.
+This makes adding a rideshare or delivery endorsement to your personal policy absolutely essential for Instacart shoppers.

 Many insurance companies that offer rideshare endorsements also extend coverage to delivery drivers.
-Progressive, in particular, advertises coverage for both rideshare and delivery work.
-State Farm, Allstate, and other major carriers typically include food delivery under their rideshare or commercial use endorsements, though you should verify specific coverage with your insurer.
+Progressive, in particular, explicitly covers both rideshare and delivery work.
+State Farm, Allstate, and other major carriers typically include food delivery under their rideshare endorsements, though you should verify specifics with your insurer.
+Explore car insurance discounts that may help offset these added costs.

-The cost for delivery driver coverage typically matches rideshare endorsement pricing—$6-30 per month added to your personal policy.
-Some insurers may charge slightly different rates depending on whether you're doing passenger transport or delivery work, but the difference is usually minimal.
-Given that personal policies exclude commercial use, having proper coverage is essential to protect yourself from liability claims and vehicle damage costs.
+The cost for delivery driver coverage typically matches rideshare endorsement pricing—$6–$30 per month added to your personal policy.
+Given that personal policies exclude commercial activities including food delivery, having proper coverage is essential to protect yourself from uninsured motorist exposure and out-of-pocket vehicle damage costs.

 Common Misconceptions About Personal Auto Policies and Rideshare Work